jhauberg/comply/README.md

 No. Unless you consider style issues as bugs, `comply` will not find bugs in your code.

-That kind of static code analysis is out of scope for this project and excellent tools already exist for the job (cppcheck, pclint etc.).
+That kind of static code analysis is out of scope for this project and excellent tools already exist for the job ([cppcheck](http://cppcheck.sourceforge.net), [PC-lint](https://www.gimpel.com/html/pcl.htm) to name a few).

 ### Will `comply` automatically "fix" my code?

 No. This is left as a task for a human.

-While many rules are only related to the textual representation of code, some require more thought, consideration and human judgment to fix- a larger task than simply applying a different formatting.
+While many rules are only related to the textual representation of code, some do require more thought, consideration and human judgment to fix- a larger task than simply applying a different formatting.

 There is a point to be made in the usefulness of automatic formatting, see [Black](https://github.com/ambv/black) or [gofmt](https://golang.org/cmd/gofmt/), but for the time being that is out of scope for this project.

 ### Does `comply` do any pre-processing of C sources?

-No. This is intentional and deliberate.
+No. This is intentional.

 Pre-processing is difficult and is a project in its own.
 It is also a solved problem- but comes at the cost of adding a large dependency (and all the complexity it involves) for one of the *huge* compiler toolchains (`clang`, `gcc` etc.).